 - Government entity responsible for roadway design, construction, and maintenance

 Compensation for a school bus accident often depends on the severity of the injuries suffered.
 If the school bus involved in the accident was owned and operated by the public school district, you may be suing a government entity, which involves a different set of procedures and time limitations which can make the legal process even more complex.

 If you or a loved one has been seriously injured, or a loved one killed, in a school bus accident, let our Rhode Island Attorney Island help you navigate the complex legal proceedings.

-Our Personal Injury Lawyers have all been designated as “Super Lawyers” or “Rising Stars” by Super Lawyers Magazine.
+Our attorneys have all been designated as “Super Lawyers” or “Rising Stars” by Super Lawyers Magazine.
 Ronald J. Resmini has earned the highest possible rating from Martindale-Hubbell and is a member of the Million Dollar Advocates Forum.

-Call the Law Offices Of Ronald J. Resmini today to schedule your free consultation with a Rhode Island Attorney.
+Call the Law Offices of Ronald J. Resmini, Accident & Injury Lawyers, Ltd. today to schedule your free consultation with a Rhode Island Attorney.
 Pick up the phone and call us now at (401) 751-8855.